 Dry Wet Areas Immediately

 Moisture control starts with addressing spills and leaks as soon as they occur.
 If any metal surfaces get wet, make sure they are dried immediately.
 Prompt action is essential when Mold can grow within 24 to 48 hours.
 Keep a close eye on areas like bathrooms, kitchens, and basements, where water usage is common.
-Wipe down surfaces after use, and ensure water doesn’t pool around metal fixtures, appliances, or surfaces.
+Wipe down surfaces after use and ensure water doesn’t pool around metal fixtures, appliances, or surfaces.
 Particular attention should be paid to windowsills and metal fixtures that may trap moisture.

 Perform Regular Mold Inspections